 First Nations believes that Native youth represent the future of Native communities, and that their health and well-being determines the future health and well-being of a community overall.
 By investing in youth and giving them a sense of place and tradition in the community, a community ensures that it will have bright and capable future leaders.
 First Nations invests in Native youth and their families through many programs, but the cornerstone of our youth efforts is the Native Youth and Culture Fund, which annually provides grant support to numerous youth-related projects.
 We also have a range of financial education programs that are geared toward Native youth, including the Crazy Cash City reality fair and the $pending Frenzy workshop.
 The goal is to provide programs that meet youth where they are, support them in accomplishing their goals and dreams, and prepare them for an empowered adulthood guided by their cultures, families and traditions.

-Native Youth and Culture Fund (NYCF) First Nations launched the NYCF in 2002 with generous support from Kalliopeia Foundation and…Learn More
+First Nations launched the Native Youth and Culture Fund in 2002 with generous support from Kalliopeia Foundation and…Learn More

 Language is a vital asset for Native people and communities.
 It defines who we are, where we come from, and…Learn More